Tourism in Dubai: Shopping

 Dubai has been nicknamed the "shopping capital of the Middle East."
 The city draws large numbers of shopping tourists from countries within the region and from as far as Eastern Europe, Africa and the Indian Subcontinent.
 Dubai is known for its souk districts.
 Souk is the Arabic word for market or place where any kind of goods are brought or exchanged.
 Traditionally, dhows from the Far East, China, Sri Lanka, and India would discharge their cargo and the goods would be bargained over in the souks adjacent to the docks.

 Modern shopping malls and boutiques are also found in the city.
 Dubai Duty Free at Dubai International Airport offers merchandise catering to the multinational passengers using Dubai International Airport.
 Outside of Duty Free areas and major sales, Dubai has a reputation for being one of the most expensive shopping destinations in the world.

 While boutiques, some electronics shops, department stores and supermarkets may operate on a fixed-price basis, most other outlets consider friendly negotiation as a way of life.

-Dubai's numerous shopping centres cater for every consumer's need.
-Cars, clothing, jewellery, electronics, furnishing, sporting equipment and any other goods will all be likely to be under the same roof.
+Dubai's many shopping centres cater for various consumer's need.
+Cars, clothing, jewellery, electronics, furnishing, sporting equipment.

 The Dubai Shopping Festival is a month-long festival held during the month of January each year.
 During the festival the entire emirate becomes one massive shopping mall.
 Additionally, the festival brings together music shows, art exhibitions, and folk dances.

 The Dubai Summer Surprises (DSS) is the summer version of Dubai Shopping Festival held during June, July and August.
 Dubai Government launched Dubai Summer Surprises in 1998 in order to promote Dubai as a family holiday destination.
 DSS offers fun, entertainment, food deals and great offers on shopping.